Matthew Stafford: Personal life

-At Georgia, Stafford met cheerleader Kelly Hall, the sister of former NFL player and current Jacksonville Jaguars wide receivers coach Chad Hall.
-They were married on April 4, 2015, and have four daughters: twins Chandler and Sawyer (born in March 2017), Hunter Hope (born in August 2018), and Tyler Hall (born in June 2020).
+At Georgia, Stafford met cheerleader Kelly Hall, the sister of former NFL player and current New York Giants assistant quarterbacks coach Chad Hall.
+They were married on April 4, 2015, and have four daughters.
 In April 2019, Kelly Stafford stated on Instagram that she had a brain tumor.
-She underwent a 12-hour surgery on April 21.
+She underwent a 12-hour surgery on April 17, 2019.
 Stafford took time off from being with the Lions, as training camp started up shortly after Kelly's surgery.

 In 2015, Stafford donated $1 million to the S.A.Y.
 Detroit Play Center.
 In 2018, Stafford was the Lions' Walter Payton Man of the Year nominee.
-Prior to the 2020 NFL season, the Staffords donated $1.5 million to the University of Georgia.
+Prior to the 2020 NFL season, the Stafford family donated $1.5 million to the University of Georgia.
 The donation funded social justice initiatives and scholarships for needy students.
-Around 2021, the Staffords donated $1 million with the purpose of funding an educational center in Detroit after the couple had left for Los Angeles.
+Around 2021, the Stafford family donated $1 million with the purpose of funding an educational center in Detroit after the couple had left for Los Angeles.

+Stafford is the godfather of Dylan Raiola, who was the top football recruit in 2024.
+Raiola is the starting quarterback for the Nebraska Cornhuskers, and is the son of Dominic Raiola who was teammates with Stafford with the Lions from 2009 to 2014.

+During the 2023 NFL season, Stafford agreed to appear in the second season of the Netflix streaming series Quarterback.